Christmas and New Year opening hours and pay dates

 Register for MyACC for Business

-Your liable income or payroll is based on the income information you declared with Inland Revenue on the:
+Your liable income is based on the income information you declared with Inland Revenue on the IR3 individual income return (for self-employed people).

 No matter what your employment status, you’ll only pay levies on your liable income up to the maximum level.